-Zelenskyy observes ships loaded with Ukrainian grain exports
+Zelenskyy visits port as Ukraine prepares to ship out grain

 Since the deal was signed a week ago, shipping companies have not rushed in because explosive mines are drifting in the waters, ship owners are assessing the risks and many still have questions over how the agreement will unfold.

-Ukraine, Turkey and the U.N. have been keen to show the deal is in action since it was signed one week ago.
+Ukraine, Turkey and the U.N. are trying to show action on the deal signed a week ago.
 Turkish Defense Minister Hulusi Akar told Al Jazeera on Thursday that “the deal has started in practice” and that the first ship leaving Ukraine with grains is expected to depart “very soon.”

 Turkish Foreign Minister Mevlut Cavusoglu expressed similar optimism in a press briefing, framing the deal as a significant step forward between the warring sides.